DevilAguo0/hiddify/How-to-configure-Hiddify-Panel-properly.md

 For showing these graphs you need to enable Netdata in [General settings](https://).

 ## Dashboard
+In this menu, information related to system resources is displayed graphically.

+To display this section, NetData must be enabled in the general settings section.

 ## Users
 In this part, you can define accounts for users.
 Click on the Create button.
 You can specify Usage Limit, Package days, Mode etc.

-After creating accounts, you can browse dedicated page to each user via links next to them in which you can find all configs
+After creating accounts, you can browse dedicated page to each user via links next to them in which you can find all applications and configs.
+On to top of the page you can find and download client applications based on your OS.

+At the bottom of this page, you can see the configurations related to the user.

+Several methods are suggested for providing links to users:

+> 1. The link of the related page should be provided to the user: this link can be accessed from the user page in the management panel.
+> 2. The link related to the user's subscription should be provided to them: in this case, it will be possible to update the scanners in case of changes.
+> 3. The connection link should be provided to the user: in this case, it is not possible to update the connections

+If you need more information about how to connect the client to the server, please visit our [YouTube Channel](www.youtube.com/@hiddify) in order to find a series of videos regarding to client apps.
 ## Proxies
 ## Settings
 ## Actions